Q: What is Haunt ME?

 Q: How can I support your show?

-A: You can like us on Facebook, visit our Kickstarter project page for help with funding Season 2, and continue watching our episodes!
+A: You can like us on Facebook, visit our shop, and continue watching our episodes!

 Q: Is Haunt ME appropriate for children to watch?